 Apical or dichotomous branching in roots is similar to apical branching in stems.
 Dichotomizing roots are found in the lycophytes and are sometimes considered a synapomorphy for that group; however, recent research indicates that apical root branching occurred in some extinct euphyllophytes, even if it is not found in modern euphyllophytes (living ferns, horsetails, and seed plants).
-Lycophyte roots are sometimes also called dichopodial (Greek, dicho- + Latin, podium = foot).
+Lycophyte roots are sometimes also called dichopodial (Greek, dicho- + Latin, podium = in two foot).

 Note: Many plants with apical stem branching lack true roots, including the extinct protracheophytes and early vascular plants (like Agalophyton, illustrated above on this page), as well as the living whisk ferns (Psilotum).
 These plants are anchored with rhizoids, which are simple thread-like structures.
 Roots, in contrast, are organs made up of concentric layers of tissues.